Manitoba

 The Role of Guidance in Post-Secondary Planning: Findings for Manitoba

 This report presents the Manitoba portion of a research project in career guidance in the secondary school system undertaken by the Canada Millennium Scholarship Foundation in partnership with four provinces — Manitoba, Saskatchewan, New Brunswick, and Newfoundland and Labrador.
-It explores the availability to high school students and their parents of information and programming about careers, education and training options after high school and about financing these various options.
+It explores the availability to high school students and their parents of information and programming about careers, Education options after high school and about financing these various options.

 Web Resources